 Yulia Putintseva reached the final at Guangzhou and three quarterfinals, including Roland Garros in 2018.
 Clay results: 6-5.
 She went 12-14 on hard.
 She recorded a win over a top-10 opponent.
 She averaged only 0.22 double faults per game, broke down first serves at 38% clip, and held steady at 45% on second serves.

 The Kazakh advanced to semifinals at Kaohsiung and Washington plus quarterfinals at Rabat, Charleston, and Roland Garros during 2016.
 She reached the top 50 for the first time.
 She dominated on clay with a 10-4 record.
 She went 17-16 on hard.
 She collected 4 wins against top-20 opponents.
-Putintseva stayed solid at 49% on second serves, averaged only 0.20 double faults per game, and broke down first serves at 40% clip.
+Putintseva controlled serve with just 0.20 double faults per game, neutralized opponents winning 40% on first serve return, and maintained pressure winning 49% on second serve delivery.

 Yulia Putintseva reached a semifinal at Bastad, making a quarterfinal at Nuremberg in 2015.
 Competing on clay: 6-4.
 On hard, results were modest at 3-12.
 She recorded a win over a top-10 opponent.
 Putintseva rarely gave away free points at second serve with 52% success and minimized errors with only 0.30 double faults per game.
 At lower-tier events, she reached two finals at Nanjing $100K and Contrexeville $100K.
 At lower-tier events: 12-4.